BLUDRAG/ReachModLauncher/README.md

 ### Reach Builder Tools (Credits to Mr. Reach)
 Adds new terrain manipulating tools.
 A builder's dream!
 All tools can be found by search for ReachBuilder in the creative menu.

+### Flush Terrain Blocks (Credits to Mr. Reach)
+Terrain blocks like sand and dirt will be flattened when placing blocks next to them.
+This removes the odd gap between terrain and building blocks.